Belonging (8)

-In the evolving landscape of Diversity, Equity, and Inclusion (DEI), the concepts of tolerating, including, and belonging have taken center stage as critical elements in creating truly inclusive environments.
+In the evolving landscape of workplace diversity, the concepts of tolerating, including, and belonging have taken center stage as critical elements in creating truly inclusive environments.
 Yet, as we strive for progress, it’s essential to understand that these concepts represent different stages in the journey toward a more equitable society.
 The ultimate goal isn’t merely to welcome people into existing structures, but to move beyond inclusion to co-creation—where everyone has a stake in the systems and institutions that shape our lives.

 Tolerating: The Starting Point